Fizzychaldy24/General-IT-Documentation/README.md

 ## Hypervisors

+This section contains useful guides on managing and configuring Hyper-V and VMware vSphere environments.
+These guides will help you with essential tasks like network configuration, performance monitoring, storage management, and VM creation.

 ### Virtualization Platforms Supported:
 - **VMware vSphere/ESXi**: Documentation on installation, setup, and management.
 - **Microsoft Hyper-V**: Guides for installation, configuration, and troubleshooting virtual machines.

-**Key Tasks for Helpdesk:**

-    VMware vSphere/ESXi:
-        How to create and manage virtual machines (VMs).
-        Monitoring VM health and performance.
-        Managing storage and networking for VMs.

-    Microsoft Hyper-V:
-        How to configure and manage Hyper-V environments.
-        Creating, starting, and stopping VMs.
-        Troubleshooting VM connectivity and performance issues.

 #### Resources:
-- [Hyper-V Setup Guide](hypervisors/hyperv-setup.md) - Setup, installation, and management.
+- [Hyper-V Guide](hypervisors/hyperv-setup.md) - Setup, installation, and management.
-- [VMware vSphere Best Practices](hypervisors/vmware-best-practices.md) - Setup, installation, and management.
+- [VMware vSphere Guide](hypervisors/vmware-best-practices.md) - Setup, installation, and management.

 ## Ticketing Systems